ykacer/Medical_NLP_Case_Study/README.md

 Secondly, table shows very bad F1 on classes `OBJC` and `PHEN` due to very bad Recall, meaning that model is failing at codifing those two classes.
 This can be overcome by providing greater weights on those two classes at training time to greater penalize related errors.
 Here are some examples where those two classes are missed:

-`text: A propos de l' évolution et de la situation épidémiologique actuelle de la lèpre à la Guadeloupe : analyse des données du fichier central du département .`
+`A propos de l' évolution et de la situation épidémiologique actuelle de la lèpre à la Guadeloupe : analyse des données du fichier central du département .`

 |    | entity_group   | word            | type         |